-- (2) Member of the Compensation Committee of the Board - (3) Member of the Nominating and Governance Committee of the Board
+(2) Member of the Compensation Committee of the Board

+(3) Member of the Nominating and Governance Committee of the Board

 Seth H. Z. Fischer has served as the Chief Executive Officer and as a director of the Company since September 3, 2013.
 Mr. Fischer served in positions of increasing responsibility with Johnson & Johnson, a public healthcare company, from 1983 until his retirement in 2012.
 Most recently, Mr. Fischer served as Company Group Chairman, Johnson & Johnson, and Worldwide Franchise Chairman, Cordis Corporation, from 2008 to 2012, which included responsibility for Cordis and Biosense Webster, and as Company Group Chairman, North America Pharmaceuticals from 2004 to 2007, which included responsibility for Ortho-McNeil Pharmaceuticals, Janssen and Scios.
 Prior to this position, Mr. Fischer served as President of Ortho-McNeil Pharmaceuticals from 2000 to 2004, with his operating responsibilities encompassing the commercialization of products in multiple therapeutic categories including Topamax® for epilepsy and migraine and products in the analgesic, anti-infective, cardiovascular, neurologic, psychiatric and women's health areas.
-Since 2013, Mr. Fischer has served on the board of BioSig Technologies, Inc., a public medical device company, and since 2013, Mr. Fischer has served as an advisor of MedHab, LLC, a medical device limited liability company.
-From April 2013 to September 2013, Mr. Fischer served on the board of Trius Therapeutics, Inc., a public pharmaceuticals.
+Mr. Fischer has served on the board of BioSig Technologies, Inc., a public medical device company, since 2013.
+He has also served on the board of Agile Therapeutics, Inc., a public pharmaceuticals, Inc., a public biopharmaceutical company, since September 2016.
+From April 2013 to September 2013, Mr. Fischer served on the board of Trius Therapeutics, Inc., a public pharmaceutical company, until it was acquired by Cubist Pharmaceuticals.
 Mr. Fischer holds a Bachelor of General Studies from Ohio University and served as a captain in the U.S. Air Force.